 Potentially, yes.
-Chemically relaxing or straightening your hair has been linked to an increased risk of uterine cancer as well as breast cancer.
+Chemically relaxing or straightening your hair has been linked to an increased risk of uterine cancer.

 While the link isn’t fully understood yet, the scalp is a particularly sensitive area of the body, and chemical straighteners may often cause burns and lesions that can allow the chemicals to absorb more readily.

-If you chemically straightened your hair and have since been diagnosed with uterine cancer, you may be eligible to file a lawsuit to pursue compensation that can help lessen the financial burden of receiving medical care.
+If you chemically straightened your hair and have since been diagnosed with ovarian or uterine cancer, you may be eligible to file a hair straightener cancer lawsuit to pursue compensation that can help lessen the financial burden of receiving medical care.

-How long do I have to file a lawsuit over chemical hair straighteners and uterine cancer?
+How long do I have to file a hair straightener lawsuit for uterine cancer and fibroids?

 Unfortunately, you only have a limited amount of time to file a lawsuit over chemical hair straightening products and uterine cancer — due to state laws called statutes of limitations.

-How much do lawyers for a chemical hair straightener lawsuit cost?
+How much do lawyers for a hair straightener lawsuit cost?

 At Sokolove Law, there are no upfront costs or hourly fees.
 Our chemical hair straightener lawsuit lawyers only get paid if your case successfully results in compensation.